52 Best Freelance Writing Job Boards (Updated for 2023)

 Overview:

 Krop is a place that offers positions in corporations that need writers with a firm grasp of copywriting, design, and marketing.
 If you have some experience in UX design, public relations, or producing converting copy, this is a perfect place for you.
-Here you will find mostly ongoing job arrangements which will allow you to work remotely if you choose to do so.
+Here you will find mostly ongoing job arrangements that will allow you to work remotely if you choose to do so.
 Keep in mind that you will need around five years of experience to land a high-quality gig here.

 41. CisionJobs (Gorkana)